Heart-Healthy Diet: Top Foods to Prevent Heart Disease

 Heart Disease Prevention Myths

-• Myth: Low-fat diets are always heart-healthy
+Myth: Low-fat diets are always heart-healthy

-• Myth: Only older people get heart disease
+Myth: Only older people get heart disease

-• Myth: Supplements can replace healthy eating
+Myth: Supplements can replace healthy eating

 Long-Term Benefits of a Heart-Healthy Diet

-• Lower blood pressure and cholesterol
+• Lower blood pressure and improved cholesterol profiles through reduced sodium intake and increased healthy fats and fiber.

-• Reduced risk of heart attack and stroke
+• Reduced risk of heart attack and stroke due to better arterial function and lower systemic inflammation.

-• Improved mental clarity and energy
+• Improved mental clarity and stable energy levels, supported by balanced blood sugar and better blood circulation.

-Conclusion: Your Heart is in Your Hands
+Conclusion: Your Heart Is in Your Hands